SAP-samples/ui5-typescript-tutorial/exercises/ex6/README.md

 });
 ```

-The test code aboves waits until the control has been rendered by using an event delegate.
+The test code above waits until the control has been rendered by using an event delegate.
 Once the control has been rendered, the test code verifies whether the `transform` style has been generated properly.

 As result, the file should look [like this](com.myorg.myapp/webapp/test/unit/control/WindDirection.qunit.ts).